-Before you apply to the distance program in dietetics, you should have completed at least 30 college credits including the following courses with grades of B or better:
+Before applying to the distance program in dietetics, you should have completed at least 30 college credits including the following courses with grades of B or better:

-- Human Anatomy and Physiology II * OR
+- KIN 360 – Human Anatomy and Physiology I & II OR

-- Structure and Function of Human Body* (equivalent to Human Anatomy and Physiology I and II)
+- BIO 340 – Structure and Function of Human Body*

 - Must have grade of "B" or better in all Science and Professional courses